Mikejo5000/vsts-docs-pr/docs/work/work-items/view-add-work-items.md

 ## Filter to create personal views
-Work items can be filtered by typing a keyword or using one or more of the fields provided, such as work item type, assigned to, state, and tags.
+You can filter your Work items view by typing a keyword or using one or more of the fields provided, such as work item type, assigned to, state, and tags.
 The page remembers the filters you set for each pivot, supporting personalized views across all pivots.

 <img src="_img/work-items-filter-bug.png" alt="Filter Work Items page" style="border: 2px solid #C3C3C3;" />